-Do Employees Get Paid for Jury Duty?
+Do Employers Have to Pay for Jury Duty?

 It won’t take long for a new business to confront a situation where an employee is required to serve on a jury.
 Then what happens?

 Does the employee get paid by the employer for jury duty?
 Does the employer have a legal obligation to pay full salary to employees?
 What rights do the employees on jury duty have?

 Both employers and employees understand our jury system is an important bedrock in our country's foundation.
 Nobody wants to create an environment that impedes the necessary participation by citizens to serve on juries.

 Most states recognize this and have passed laws to protect the integrity of the jury system.

 "To prevent employers from intimidating employees from serving on juries, many states have laws that prohibit employers from engaging in threatening or retaliatory tactics.
 In Maine, for example, an employer may not intimidate an employee by threatening to take away health insurance coverage and in North Dakota, an employer cannot layoff, penalize, coerce, or dock the pay of an employee because of jury duty service."